 As the first director of video at The Los Angeles Times, Scott developed editorial video strategy for the organization and led a staff of full-time video journalists.
 After leaving the newspaper, he served as the managing director of The Lost Bird Project, an art-focused, environmental non-profit organization based in New York City.

-Scott started his career as an independent photojournalist working on assignment for publications such as TIME, Sports Illustrated, The New York Times, National Geographic Traveller, US News & World Report, The Washington Post, The Associated Press and The Fresno Bee.
+Scott began his career as an independent photojournalist working on assignment for publications such as TIME, Sports Illustrated, The New York Times, National Geographic Traveller, US News & World Report, The Washington Post, The Associated Press and The Fresno Bee.
 Along with his photography he produced audio stories for KQED, National Public Radio, Public Radio International and the British Broadcasting Corporation.

 In 1998, Scott joined Voice of America as the bureau chief in Islamabad from where he covered news and events in Pakistan, Afghanistan and Central Asia.
 While based in South Asia, he established and staffed one of only five foreign news bureaus that operated full-time under the strict Taliban regime in Kabul.

 After the attacks on the United States in 2001, Scott started working with the documentary program FRONTLINE on PBS.
-Since then, he has helped make eighteen films for the program, including two that have been awarded the Alfred I. duPont Award for Excellence in Journalism, television’s highest journalism award.
+Since then, he has helped make eighteen films for the program, including three that have been awarded the Alfred I. duPont Award for Excellence in Journalism, television’s highest journalism award.

 In addition to his current affairs work, Scott has filmed and helped produce seven feature-length documentary films: Home Front (SHOWTIME), Greensboro; Closer to the Truth (PBS/theatrical), Witnesses to a Secret War (PBS), Life in Limbo (independent/theatrical), The Lost Bird Project (independent/theatrical), The Return (independent/theatrical) and Elephant Path (independent/theatrical).
 He has also directed, produced, photographed and edited non-fiction work for clients such as The International Rescue Committee, Starbucks Coffee and the Open Society Foundations.